-Valencia, located in the East of Spain, welcomes foreigners from across the globe every year.
-It is the third biggest and most important Spanish city with a population of some 790,000 inhabitants, including a large number of expatriates.
+Valencia, located on the East of Spain, welcomes foreigners from across the globe.
+It is the third biggest and most important Spanish city with a population of some 786,000 inhabitants, including a large number of expatriates.
 Valencia is the Valencia Community's capital city consisting of three provinces.

 Valencia attracts many expatriates, not only for its historical, cultural and architectural heritage but also for the numerous employment opportunities it offers.
 Hence, finding a job in Valencia should not be difficult if you have the skills required by the local labor market, especially in industry and tourism.

 Valencia authorities have also been attracting foreign investors with innovative incentives in order to encourage the development of small and medium enterprises in the region.

-The Valencia Community's population amounts to some 4.9 million inhabitants, among which 860,000 are foreigners.
-These include expatriates from neighboring countries as well as from Spanish-speaking countries such as Ecuador and Colombia.
-This shows the labor market's openness to expatriates despite the rather high unemployment rate.
+The Valencia Community's population amounts to some 4.9 million inhabitants, among which over 15% are foreigners.
+These include expatriates from neighbouring countries as well as from Spanish-speaking countries such as Ecuador and Colombia.
+This shows the labour market's openness to expatriates despite the rather high unemployment rate.

-Expat jobs are available in many fields such as industry, financial services, trade, tourism and hospitality, real estate, etc. Moreover, big national and international companies operating in the region are constantly looking for skilled and qualified labor, especially if these are not available locally.
+Expat jobs are available in many fields such as industry, financial services, trade, tourism and hospitality, real estate, etc. Moreover, big national and international companies operating in the region are constantly looking for skilled and qualified labour, especially if these are not available locally.

 Good to know:

 Finding short term employment or internship offers can be difficult in Valencia given the number of job seekers, especially in the fields of construction, machinery, administration and secondary teaching.

 Finding a job in Valencia

 Checking out classified ads in local newspapers and job websites will be the first step during your job search, though word of mouth is also often a good way of discovering opportunities.
-You may consider registering with a recruitment agency if you are already on the spot.
+You may consider registering with a recruitment agency if you are already in the region.
 Also consider sending spontaneous job applications to a few companies operating in the region.
-Finally, word of mouth can also help if you have friends or contacts on the spot.